 The next National Park Partnership Plan is due by 2024.
-Over the Spring and Summer of 2023, the National Park Authority wants to hear from and work with everyone who has a part to play and will be impacted by the Plan, to help shape the final version of the National Park Partnership Plan.
-This will then go to the National Park Authority Board for approval in December 2023 before being submitted to the Scottish Ministers for approval.
+Over the Spring and Summer of 2023, the National Park Authority wants to hear from and work with everyone who has a part to play and will be impacted by the plan, to help shape the final version of the National Park Plan.
+This will then go to the National Park Authority Board for approval in December 2023 before submission to the Scottish Ministers for approval.

-This Draft National Park Partnership Plan takes a different approach to previous plans.
+This draft National Park Partnership Plan takes a different approach to previous plans.

-This is because during the period of our previous Partnership Plan, 2018-23, the context within which the National Park Authority and our delivery partners work has completely changed - we are recovering from the impacts of a global pandemic, adjusting to the UK leaving the EU, and the need to respond with greater urgency to the twin climate and nature crises has escalated significantly.
+This is because during the period of our previous Partnership Plan, 2018-23, the context within which the National Park Authority and its delivery partners work has completely changed - we are recovering from the impacts of a global pandemic and the UK leaving the EU, and the urgency to tackle the twin climate and nature crises has escalated significantly.